Deliver Software Faster

 No. 12 : AI Without Dependencies: How to Build Smart Business Logic in an Unstable World

-At our recent AI Business Roundtable, we focused on the current market pressures: how to respond quickly and avoid vendor lock-in — especially in light of recent U.S. restrictions around cloud provider choices. 🐲 AI solutions need to be production-ready from day one,...
+At our recent AI Business Roundtable no. 12, we focused on the current market pressures: How to respond quickly and avoid vendor lock-in, especially in light of recent U.S. restrictions around cloud provider choices.
+AI solutions need to be production-ready from day...

 Inefficiency in software development does not arise in the code